SBCConnect/documentation/docs/pages/create-a-call-queue.md

 ## PowerShell
 The script will prompt for a name to use for the new Call Queue and will auto-format the name as required

-> ⚠ This script assumes you've already connected to the Skype for Business Online PowerShell Module.
+> ⚠ These scripts assume that you've already connected to the Skype for Business Online PowerShell Module.
 See [Here](connecting-to-sfbo-ps-module.md) to connect

+### Create the Resource Account
 ````PowerShell
 #Get the name of the new Call Queue from the user
 Write-Host "This script will create a new Resource Account and create the Call Queue" -BackgroundColor Yellow -ForegroundColor Black